imagej/imagej.github.io/_pages/plugins/limeseg.md

 ** Starting with multiple spherical seeds **

-The sample image accessible here: https://raw.githubusercontent.com/NicoKiaru/TestImages/master/ER/ER-FIB-SEM-Small.tif (use **File&gt;Import&gt;URL**) is a piece of endoplasmic reticulum and is pretty tortuous.
+The sample image accessible here: https://raw.githubusercontent.com/NicoKiaru/TestImages/master/ER/ER-FIB-SEM-Small.tif (use {% include bc path="File|Import|URL" %}) is a piece of endoplasmic reticulum and is pretty tortuous.
 While you may get a correct result with one circular ROI as a seed and with the **Sphere Seg** command (D\_0 = 2 and F\_pressure=0.02 gives good results), one can also store several circular ROI in the ROI manager at different places in the piece of ER.
 Lauching the **Sphere Seg** command and checking the **same Cell** checkbox will lead to a faster segmentation.
 When the different seeds meet, they will merge into a single surface.

 For instance for three spherical seeds: